 Divorce Attorney in Maryland: Divorce & Alimony

-As a divorce attorney in Maryland, the Law Offices of Brandon Bernstein has extensive experience in assisting our clients with Maryland divorce, alimony payments, and related issues.
+It is very common for people to search phrases like “how much alimony will I be paid”.
+However, the actual amount of your alimony payments can not be quickly or easily calculated online.
+As a trusted and top-rated divorce attorney in Maryland, the Law Offices of Brandon Bernstein has extensive experience in assisting our clients with Maryland divorce, alimony payments, and related financial issues.

 In Maryland, the court has discretion whether or not to award a party alimony.
 While there is no specific formula for determining alimony, the court will consider numerous factors, including but not limited to the following:

 - the ability of the party seeking alimony to be wholly or partly self-supporting;

 - the time necessary for the party seeking alimony to gain sufficient education or training to enable that party to find suitable employment;

 - the standard of living that the parties established during their marriage;

 - the contributions, monetary and non-monetary, of each party to the well-being of the family;

 - the circumstances that contributed to the estrangement of the parties;

 - the physical and mental condition of each party;